-Surveying the global manufacturing landscape, and taking into account transformative technologies like greater intelligence in operational assets and processes, data capitalization, the convergence of information technology (IT) and operational technology (OT), it can be said that manufacturers are actively adopting newer techs to eliminate old barriers and seize emerging opportunities to stay ahead of the competitive curve.
+Surveying the global manufacturing landscape, and taking into account transformative technologies like greater intelligence in operational assets and processes, data capitalization, the convergence of information technology (IT) and operational technology (OT), it can be said that new manufacturing tech trends to eliminate old barriers and seize emerging opportunities to stay ahead of the competitive curve.

-Before we move further ahead in 2018, Embee takes a look at four important manufacturing tech trends of this year:
+Before we move further ahead in 2020, Embee takes a look at five manufacturing tech trends of this year:

 1. Adoption of Analytics will increase:

-By 2020, the digital universe will expand to 44 trillion gigabytes, forcing manufactures, along with other businesses, to adopt advanced data analytics.
-While analytics is not a new technology, the growing amount of data being constantly generated by Industrial Internet of Things (IIoT) has ushered a new era of analytics system.
+By 2020, the digital universe will expand to 44 trillion gigabytes, forcing manufacturers, along with other businesses, to adopt advanced data analytics.
+While analytics is not a new technology, the growing amount of data being constantly generated by the Industrial Internet of Things (IIoT) has ushered a new era of an analytics systems.

 2. Internet of Things (IoT) will be crucial for smarter manufacturing:

 Internet of things (IoT) has proven to be critical for manufacturing companies.
 Nearly one-third of all IoT spending will be focused on the manufacturing industry in the APeJ (the Asia Pacific, excluding Japan) region, till 2020.